udacity/cloud-developer/README.md

 [PROJECT 3 : Udagram V2 - microservices at scale!
 Your Own Instagram on AWS](project3-microservices-udagram)
 Develop a cloud-based application for uploading and filtering images!
-_Keywords : AWS, Elastic Kubernetes Service (Amazon EKS), containerization with Docker, CI with Travis, container orchestration/CD with Kubernetes_
+_Keywords : AWS, Elastic Kubernetes Service (Amazon EKS), containerization with Docker, CI/CD with Travis, container orchestration/CD with Kubernetes_